 Being Agile is the best way of managing technical debt and reducing them when they appear.
 The sooner we address the issue, the less interest is going to pay over time.
 The software development team can use the following approach.

-PRIORITY: it is also important to address issues by priority.
+Priority: It is also important to address issues by priority.
 All issues that can lead to more significant issues should be addressed quickly and should be prioritized to avoid accumulation.

-REFACTORING: reviewing the software architecture and refactoring codes often can be useful when we don’t want to end up with duplicate code or codes that lack modularity.
+Refactoring: Reviewing the software architecture and refactoring codes can often be useful when we don’t want to end up with duplicate code or codes that lack modularity.

-These are useful approaches on how to reduce technical debt, but how to handle technical debt in agile?
+These are useful approaches on how to reduce technical debt, but how to handle code debt in agile?
 Since resolving this issue is a continuous goal the development team should aim at, they should be entered in the product backlog as a user story and should be prioritized like any user story.
 The prioritization should take into account the impact of not managing technical debt identified at the beginning of a new iteration.
-When deciding which stories to include in the next development iteration, we should analyze whether postponing tech debts correction for the next iteration is more or less advantageous in the long term.
+When deciding which stories to include in the next development iteration, we should analyze whether postponing tech debt correction for the next iteration is more or less advantageous in the long term.
 As a rule of thumb, we should address every critical issue as soon as it is identified.

 Having tech debts at some point in the software development process is quite usual.
-However, managing technical debt is important to avoid their accumulation over time.
+However, managing technical debt is important to avoid its accumulation over time.
 Sometimes, it may be required to accept a certain amount of tech debts, but ultimately there should be kept at an acceptable level at which they don’t harm the performance and the overall experience of the software product users.

 Contrary to the estimation of development time, the technical debt measurement is based on existing codes that often evolve.
-It is then necessary to have a good approach on how to calculate technical debt included in the software developed.
+It is then necessary to have a good approach how to calculate technical debt included in the software developed.
 Due to the ever-shifting nature of the code and the volume of codes to be evaluated, it is not possible to perform a manual estimation.
 It is then necessary to work with the right tools that allow an automatic computation of estimates.

 Although addressing tech debts can cost money, leaving it in the software will cost more money in the future.